brybrophy/axios-core-api/README.md

 ### Generate an Axios instance with business logic for all HTTP request methods.

-This package can be used to create a core api class to route requests between the client and the server.
+This package can be used to create a core api class to route requests between a client and an api.

 ## Getting Started